 The purpose of this Inspection Manual Chapter (IMC) is to define the Construction Inspection Program (CIP) for non-power production and utilization facilities (NPUFs) designed to produce medical radioisotopes, such as molybdenum-99 under 10 CFR Part 50.
 Broader applicability of this IMC to other non-power utilization facilities, such as research and test reactors, should be considered on a case-by-case basis.
 This CIP will provide reasonable assurance that the design and construction of NPUFs have been completed in accordance with applicable regulations, license requirements, and commitments.

+Note: Throughout this IMC, the terms “applicant,” “permit holder,” and “licensee” are used to refer to an operating license applicant and construction permit holder.
+For the purpose of this IMC, these terms are interchangeable.

 2550-02 OBJECTIVES-